What day is our recycling collected?

 We can be contacted by email:email@example.com or telephone 01452 396396

 Gloucester City Council's recycling box collections are weekly.
 Please put your recycling box out by 7am on the day of collection.
 You can also contact us for an additional or replacement box or to arrange an assisted collection for the elderly or infirm.

 If, occasionally you have excess recycling that can't be fitted into your green box, this can be placed in clear carrier bags and left with your green box on collection day.
 Please don't use black bags as this could be mistaken for side waste.
 Ensure that glass bottles are placed to bags carefully to avoid breakage.
-Additional green boxes can be requested through the

 Items We Can Recycle in your Green Box

 - Phone directories, including Yellow Pages